S0urC10ud/SEW5-CarTelemetry/README.md

 # SEW5-CarTelemetry
-A small school-based project with ASP .net Core to model telemetry data for cars and access them via a REST-API.
+A small school-based project with ASP.net Core to model telemetry data for cars and access them via a REST-API.
 CRUD-Razor Page Scaffholds are used to display and modify the active state of used Local-DB.

 I created this repository to help out my class mates as some are struggling a little bit with ASP.net.